eCheck Digital Building Permit Review Tool

 Archistar and the City of Burnaby may use your drawings to train and improve eCheck’s performance and functionality to scan and interpret drawings, such as recognizing and detecting features like doors, windows, and room types.
 For greater clarity, drawings will not be used to create new building plans.

-The purpose of eCheck is to provide faster feedback on any drawing deficiencies, and speed up the City’s review times.
-The intent is to increase efficiency and support and facilitate quicker issuance of building permits.
-Currently, the use of eCheck is voluntary.
-If you prefer not to use eCheck, you can still proceed to submit your building permit application directly to the City’s Building Department.
+The purpose of eCheck is to provide faster feedback on any drawing deficiencies and speed up the City’s review times.
+The objective is to enhance efficiency, as well as to support and expedite the issuance of building permits.
+Currently, using eCheck is optional.
+If you choose not to use it, you may submit your building permit application without giving consent.